 With nearly 50 areas of undergraduate study and 40+ areas of graduate studies, UNO awards bachelor’s and master’s degrees.
 Popular majors include business, liberal arts, visual and performing arts, engineering, and psychology.
-The student-faculty ratio of 22:1 ensures that you’ll regularly be given the personal attention you need to excel at your studies.
+The student-faculty ratio of 22:1 ensures that students are regularly given the personal attention they need to excel in their studies.
 In addition, UNO places a strong emphasis on international education with an assortment of well-established study abroad programs.

-Take advantage of UNO’s passionate commitment to research, with strategic collaborations in areas such as film, coastal restoration, computer science, and planning and urban studies.
-You’ll also have access to internships, service learning projects and industry-relevant employment.
+UNO adheres passionately to their commitment to research, with strategic collaborations in areas such as film, coastal restoration, computer science, and planning and urban studies.
+Learners also have access to internships, service learning projects and industry-relevant employment.
 Outside the classroom, take advantage of 100 campus clubs and regular campus events like a mud volleyball tournament known as Swampball and jazz music performances at the Sandbar.
 Student-athletes can compete in NCAA Division 1 athletics.